For beginner Instagram influencers, a question they think about a lot is, “How many Instagram followers do I need to make money?“

 It’s a tricky question.
 Different industries have different views on how much an Instagram follower is worth.
 And, followers are not the only factor that companies look at when deciding whether to collaborate with a certain influencer.

 In this post, we’ll try to answer the question thoroughly.
-We’ll also provide you with information on how much an Instagram influencer expects to earn across different follower sizes in 2021.
+We’ll also provide you with information on how much an Instagram influencer expects to earn across different follower sizes.
 It’s not always 100% accurate, but it’s a good estimation for anyone that is about to start a career as an internet influencer.

 How You Can Make Money on Instagram

 Before diving into How many followers to make money on Instagram, you should have a general idea of how Instagram influencers monetize their content.

 Here are some of the most popular methods.